Sports photography: Technique

 A live action shot of the game-winning goal in Game 7 of a 2017 Stanley Cup playoffs series in ice hockey.
 Such live action shots of a game-changing moment require the photographer to frame their images from a distance, with speed and adjust camera settings spontaneously.

 In order to minimize motion blur of moving subjects, the light sensitivity ("ISO" value) is increased, which shortens the necessary exposure time to capture sufficient light.
 The trade-off of increasing light sensitivity is more noise, so sports photography is most effective in daylight and with higher-end cameras that are equipped with larger image sensors which capture more light and support higher light sensitivities.

 Location is often important for sports photography.
 At big events, professional photographers often shoot from VIP spots with the best views, usually as close to the action as possible.
 Most sports require the photographer to frame their images with speed and adjust camera settings spontaneously to prevent blurring or incorrect exposure.
 Some sports photography is also done from a distance to give the game a unique effect.

 Getting to know the subjects is critical in capturing emotion.
 Effects and editing can only do so much for a photo.
-Understanding who athletes are by having a conversation with them can change someones view on the person, making them a better photographer.
+Understanding who athletes are by having a conversation with them can change someone's view on the person, making them a better photographer.

 Predicting what happens next in a sports game is critical in understanding how to compose a shot.
 The action moves fast so time should be taken to prepare before going out and taking photos.